Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

 \subsection{Model Accuracy}

-To understand the accuracy impact of the information flow control scheme, we evaluate the perplexity of the language model using the test sets of all $50$ seen domains and $8$ unseen domains under a large number of access policies.
-For this study, we randomly selected $500$ access policies from all $2^{50}$ possible combinations.
-The policies cover all possible number of accessible domains (1 to 50).
-There are about 10 policies for a given number of accessible domains.
+To understand the accuracy impact of the IFC scheme, we evaluate the perplexity of the language model using the test sets of all $50$ domains in the Pushshift dataset and $79$ domains in the Codeparrot dataset under a large number of access policies.
+For this study, we randomly selected $500$ access policies from all $2^{50}$ possible combinations for the Pushshift dataset, and $790$ out of $2^{79}$ for the Codeparrot dataset.
+The policies cover all possible number of accessible domains ($1$ to $50$ and $1$ to $79$ respectively).
+There are about $10$ policies for a given number of accessible domains.
+Since the $79$ domains in Codeparrot span $5$ different programming languages, we depict our results for each programming language individually.

-Figure~\ref{fig:access-policies} shows how the normalized perplexity varies as more domains become accessible.
+Each of the graphs in Figures~\ref{fig:all},~\ref{fig:github-all},~\ref{fig:gating},~\ref{fig:target}, and~\ref{fig:agg} shows how the normalized perplexity varies as more domains become accessible for the Pushshift dataset and repositories in the CodeParrot dataset.
 The y-axis shows the perplexity normalized to the pre-train only model (lower is better).
-We divide the $500$ access policies into $50$ bins depending on the number of domains that are accessible.
-Each data point in the figures shows the geometric mean over multiple access policies and multiple domains for a given number of accessible domains.
-The error bars represent $1$ geometric standard deviation.
-We also show the geometric mean of the normalized perplexity of the fully fine-tuned model (insecure), which uses the training data from all $50$ seen domains.
-The shaded regions represent the $1$ standard deviation for this baseline.
-The top graph shows the result evaluated for all $58$ domains.
-The bottom graph shows the result only for $8$ unseen domains.
+We divide all the evaluated access policies into bins indicating the number of accessible domains.
+Each point in the figures shows the geometric mean over multiple access policies and multiple domains for a given number of accessible domains.
+We also show the geometric mean of the normalized perplexity of the fully fine-tuned (insecure) model, which uses the training data from all domains.
+The shaded regions and error bars represent one geometric standard deviation.

-\textbf{Impact of the Number of Accessible Domains.} Both graphs in Figure~\ref{fig:access-policies} show that the accuracy with IFC improves as the number of accessible domains increases.
-Even with just one accessible domain, the perplexity is reduced by 11.5\% on average compared to the model that is pre-trained on public data only, On the other end, when all domains are accessible, the perplexity is reduced by about $37\%$, close to the ideal 46\% improvement of the fully fine-tuned model.
-Note again that full fine-tuning is insecure and cannot be used when access to training data need to be restricted.
+\textbf{Impact of the Number of Accessible Domains.} Figures~\ref{fig:all} and~\ref{fig:github-all} show that over all possible gating schemes and access policies, the accuracy with IFC improves as the number of accessible domains increases.
+Even with just one accessible domain in the Pushshift dataset (Figure~\ref{fig:all}), the perplexity is reduced by $11.5\%$ on average compared to the model that is pre-trained on public data only.
+When all domains are accessible, the perplexity is reduced by about $38\%$, close to the ideal $48\%$ improvement of the fully fine-tuned model.
+For the Codeparrot dataset (Figure~\ref{fig:github-all}), we see an improvement of $44-62\%$ when all domains are accessible, with the fully fine-tuned model at roughly $75\%$ improvement for all coding languages.
+Note again that full fine-tuning is an insecure baseline that leaks data from inaccessible domains.